RLuong87/Profile/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

+:leo:

 :globe_with_meridians: I'm Richies Luong.
 I am currently studying Java, React and SpringBoot at Careerdevs.

+:chart_with_upwards_trend: Working on full stack applications daily

+:hourglass: Algorithms as much as I can!

+---

-Below are the languages that I have experience in:
+Here are other languages that I have experience in:

 ---